appsquickly/typhoon/README.md

 via an initializer or property setter.

 _WTF?
 Is that all they mean by 'injected'?_.
 Yes it is.
-And because of this, the SimpleWeatherClientImpl is now declared in a single place, and all of the classes that need to use some kind of id<WeatherClient> have it passed in.
+And because of this, the SimpleWeatherClientImpl is now declared in a single place, and all of the classes that need to use some kind of id&lt;WeatherClient&gt; have it passed in.
 This means that now:

 * If you want to change from one implementation to another, you need only change a single declaration.
 * Classes are easier to test, because we can supply mocks and stubs in place of collaborators.